Can "The Luck Factor" by Richard Wiseman Really Make You Luckier?

 You Aren't Born Lucky (or Unlucky!)

-One of the first things that Dr. Wiseman wanted to test was whether luck was an innate trait - in other words, whether some people are just "born lucky."
+Dr. Wiseman started out by testing whether luck was an innate trait and whether some people are just "born lucky."

 The results, however, showed that luck is not a natural trait.
 Only a very few people who played the lottery won any money at all, and those few were evenly split between lucky and unlucky people.

 So if being lucky isn't inherited... where does it come from?

 Dr. Wiseman spent years researching what separates lucky people from unlucky people, and he discovered that the main difference lies in each person's attitude and outlook, which is fantastic news for anyone who feels that their luck could really use a boost sometimes.
 Everyone has the opportunity to become luckier by following the four essential principles.

 According to The Luck Factor, if you want to improve your luck, you should:

 - Maximize Your Chances to Be Lucky

 - Listen to Your Instincts

 - Look on the Bright Side